Las Vegas Police Release Bodycam Footage From Inside Shooter's Hotel Rooms

 "There's a whole suitcase full of loaded AK mag[azine]s," another says.

-Police found more than 20 AR-15 and AR-10-style rifles in the two adjoining rooms Paddock rented on the 32nd floor of the Mandalay Bay hotel.
+Police found more than 20 AR-15 and AR-10-style rifles in the two adjoining rooms Paddock booked on the 32nd floor of the Mandalay Bay hotel.

 In another video provided to the AP, an officer drives in a police car with a siren on.